thanhdt-vietmap/vietmap-compose/docs/docs/interaction.md

 1. Insets the ornaments; useful if you have an edge-to-edge map or some UI elements that cover part of the map.
-2. Displays a MapLibre logo
+2. Displays a VietMap logo
 3. Possible alignments are constrained by the underlying SDK.
 The four corners are supported across platforms.
 4. Displays attribution defined in the map style.